 Although we began athletics late in the 2023 recruiting cycle, we were able to communicate with approximately 10,000 prospective student-athletes, leading to 560 applications in the first few months.

-As of July 2023, we have approximately 120 enrolled student-athletes in our inaugural class.
+At final count, we enrolled 152 student-athletes in our inaugural class.

 Conference Affiliation